 Related: How Kia Picanto Stacks Up Against Suzuki Cultus

-The sole purpose of the Auto Policy 2016-21 was to create competition in the sector and give people choices other than what existing Japanese trio sells in the market.
+The sole purpose of the Auto Policy 2016-21 was to create competition in the sector and give people choices other than what the existing Japanese trio sells in the market.
 So far the newcomers were either focused on offering over expensive SUVs & luxury MPVs or commercial pickups and minivans.
 Kia Picanto was supposed to be the first product from a mainstream automaker that stacks up against the existing competition.
 So understandably, the expectations were quite high.

 Related: Yogomo 330- The Kia Picanto Clone in China